 The McKinney Vento definition of homelessness includes individuals who lack a fixed, regular, and adequate nighttime residence.
 This includes:

-- ✓ Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason - ✓ Living in motels/hotels due to lack of alternative accommodations
+- ✓ Sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason. - ✓ Living in motels/hotels, RV parks, or camping grounds due to lack of alternative accommodations.

 4.2 Documentation of Housing Status